Drug Driving Solicitors

 We have successfully defended hundreds of drug driving cases

-A new drug driving offence was introduced in 2015.
+In spring 2012, the Department for Transport convened an expert Panel to provide technical advice related to a new offence on drug driving.
+Three years later the offence was introduced.
 This made it an offence to drive a vehicle on a road or public place whilst over a prescribed limit.
 The Government intended to come down hard on drug drivers and therefore introduced a ‘zero tolerance’ approach.
 However, by understanding the law fully, and taking advantage of inaccuracies in police procedures, M.A.J Law Solicitors have continued to avoid convictions for clients charged with drug driving.

 If you have been released under investigation and are waiting for your results, we may be able to force the police to take no further action.
 By identifying errors in police procedure early-on, we can begin placing pressure on the police.
 Many of our clients never end up in court.